yair-byte/yair-byte/README.md

   <h2 align="center"> 👋 Hi i´m Yair.
 Welcome to my profile!👾 </h2>

-  <h3 align="center"> I am a computer engineer with a passion for artificial intelligence and electronics 👨‍💻 </h3>
+  <h3 align="center"> I am a computer engineer with a passion for programming and electronics 👨‍💻 </h3>

 </div>